Do I need a TV Licence to watch iPlayer?

 BBC iPlayer support can only offer support with using BBC iPlayer.
 If you have questions about the TV Licence (i.e. if you think you may be exempt or you aren't sure about licence requirements call TV Licensing on 0300 790 6071 or visit the TV Licensing website.

-You need a TV Licence if you watch or record programmes “live” programmes.
 That means watching or recording at the same time (or virtually the same time) as they’re being broadcast, or distributed to the public in any other way.
 In BBC iPlayer, you do this using the Watch Live (simulcast) option.
-Anyone in the UK watching or recording television as it's being broadcast or simulcast on any device – including mobiles, laptops and PCs – must, by law, be covered by a valid TV licence.
+Anyone in the UK watching or recording television as it's being broadcast or simulcast on any device – including mobiles, laptops and PCs – must, by law, be covered by a valid TV Licence.

-As a general rule, if you’re watching a programme on a computer or other device at the same time as it’s being shown on TV, then the programme is “live” so you need a TV licence.
-If you use the live rewind function to restart a live programme or rewind a live stream for up to 2 hours, you also need a TV licence.
+As a general rule, if you’re watching a programme on a computer or other device at the same time as it’s being shown on TV, then the programme is “live” so you need a TV Licence.
+If you use the live rewind function to restart a live programme or rewind a live stream for up to 2 hours, you also need a TV Licence.
 This is because you’re still accessing the live simulcasts.
-Most UK households will already be covered by an existing TV licence for their main TV set.

 What will happen if I don't have a TV licence?

-It is a criminal offence to watch “live” television without a TV licence.
-It’s also a criminal offence to possess or control a device which you know or reasonably believe will be used to watch “live” TV without a TV licence.
+It is a criminal offence to watch live or on-demand television without a TV Licence.
+It’s also a criminal offence to possess or control a device which you know or reasonably believe will be used to watch live or on-demand TV without a TV Licence.
 You could be prosecuted and fined up to £1000 (plus legal costs) for these offences.